-Yesterday Michelle Obama, an amazing woman who always strikes me as grounded, wise, and resilient under pressure, offered comfort to others by sharing how she herself of late has been coping with low-grade depression.
+Yesterday Michelle Obama, a public figure who often strikes me as grounded, wise, and resilient under pressure, offered comfort to others by bravely sharing how she herself of late has been coping with low-grade depression.
 It’s not at all hard to understand why.
 And people all over the world are feeling it too, for all kinds of reasons.

 Lying in bed late last night, unable to fall asleep with all that’s been going on, I found myself mulling over everything seemingly wrong in my life, in my friends’ and relatives’ lives, in this country and the world at large, and not restricted to human beings.
 It was a lot!
 Yet I also realized it was nothing — on one level, a deeper level — that I couldn’t actually handle.

 In these unusual and unsettling times, would you agree it is more apparent than ever that we need actively to be seeking something trustworthy?
 Something and/or someone to help us navigate beyond anxiety, depression, fear, anger, and overwhelming confusion to a heartfelt peace, stability, inspiration, and transcendence?
 The time-honored benefits of relying on a qualified spiritual guide are compelling in this regard, not just for ourselves but for others — so that we can provide an ongoing brave and safe space for them to land.
 If we really want to change things, I think we all need the firm basis of refuge.

 In the book Great Treasury of Merit, Geshe Kelsang says that our Spiritual Guide

 … is any spiritual teacher who sincerely leads us into spiritual paths by giving correct instructions.